 We fell head over heels for Cambodia – which caught us completely by surprise.
 This South East Asian country isn’t perfect, definitely rough around the edges.
-Here are our first impressions we made – for better or worse!
+Here are our first impressions we made – and some fun facts about Cambodia!
 Enjoy!

 The famous temples of Angkor Wat

-These are Cambodia’s greatest pride and they are resembled everywhere: on the money, on the beer, in hotel names & restaurant names, and it is the national symbol on Cambodia’s flag.
+These are Cambodia’s greatest pride and an interesting Cambodia fact we noticed within hours upon arriving in the country.
+The temples of Angkor Wat are resembled everywhere!
+On the money, on the beer, in hotel names & restaurant names, and it is the national symbol on Cambodia’s flag.

 Water buffaloes as common in Cambodia as sheep are in Scotland!